techworldwithmurali/microservice-one/README.md

 ### Prerequisites:
 + Git is installed
++ Java 17 installed
 + Maven is installed
 + Docker is installed
-+ Jfrog docker repository is created.
++ docker repository in Jfrog Artifactory

 ### Step 1: Clone the repository